 I am currently a Visiting Assistant Professor at the University of Illinois at Chicago.
 I received my PhD from the Department of Sociology at the University of California, Berkeley in May 2020 and I earned a BA in sociology at the University of Pennsylvania.
-My research examines the reproduction of inequality within the workplace and family, with a focus on gender and social class.
+My research examines the reproduction of inequality within the workplace and family.
 Currently, I am examining the causes and consequences of workplace inequality across various sectors of the economy – from the low-wage service sector to the high-wage tech industry.

 In other research projects, I have studied social class differences in how adolescents learn about finances within the home.
 I have also examined how mothers and fathers working in the service industry deploy their status as parents at work, how scheduling practices affect the child care arrangements of parents working low-wage service jobs, and the experiences of middle-income families during the Great Recession.

 My research has been published in Social Problems, Gender & Society, Journal of Family and Economic Issues, Social Service Review, and Journal of Family Studies and is forthcoming in RSF: The Russell Sage Journal of the Social Sciences, City & Community and is forthcoming in the American Journal of Sociology.